What Is Shadow Work? A Beginner’s Guide With 5 Journal Prompts

 Finally, respond to this shadow work journal prompt: do I have any recurring dreams that might relate to my shadow?

-Many people have recurring dreams about being naked in public, being late for something important, or even trying to cover up a murder they’ve committed.
+Many people have recurring dreams about being naked in public, being late for something important, or trying to cover up a murder they’ve committed.
 If you feel shame or fear about something you are (or aren’t) or something you’ve done (or not done) in a dream, chances are good your shadow is playing a role.

 Deciding to engage in shadow work doesn’t mean you have to criticize yourself, or indulge your worst aspects, or become someone you don’t like.
 It simply means that you’re willing to open up to the fullness of who you are.
 When you do that, you gain more mastery, not less.
 When you invite all the parts of you to the party, you widen your perspective and open up to more possibility and potential.
-What’s more, by acknowledging your whole self, you don’t have to worry about hidden aspects popping up and asserting themselves at inopportune moments.
+By acknowledging your whole self, you don’t have to worry about hidden aspects popping up and asserting themselves at inopportune moments.
 Rather, you can listen to all your impulses and intuitions, and choose which ones to act on in any given moment.

 Once you’ve uncovered shadow aspects by responding to the journal prompts above, you might want to put on music and dance them.
 Or paint them.
 Or write stories or screenplays about them.
 Or let your wardrobe or sense of humor reflect them.
 In general, get creative and have fun with all the many intriguing and rebellious aspects of who you are.

-Did this post give you any new insight into shadow work?
-Are you going to try investigating your shadow?
 Did the shadow work journal prompts reveal anything that surprised you?
 I’d love to hear about it!
 Please share your thoughts in the comments below.

-It gives me perspective on some of my fears and avoidances.
+1. It gives me perspective on some of my fears and avoidances.
 Being Asian immigrant family and poor, I’ve been pushed to study harder and work harder till exhaustion.
 I was also afraid of being victim of racism, so I was always told to be obedient and not stand out.
 I grew up scared but determined to get out.
 During college some people began noticing me and I went through a rebellious wild phase.
 I dressed in sleek black pants, sleek black tops and high heel boots, hair was down to my hips and they called me cat woman due to my appearance.
 I’ve always admired strong sexy women who strutted their stuff, amoral and a little bit naughty.
 But at the same time it is kind of forbidden to be that kind of woman.
 My family would be appalled. secretly I think cat woman is that anti social, vengeful, angry side of me that bubbles up.
 I am envious of women who are brash, sexy, rich and free.
 Being Asian is hard, can’t do that in society.
 Sigh….shadow work time…🐈

-I really appreciate this article.
+2. I really appreciate this article.
 I woke up beginning to do this kind of work intuitively but not wanting to embrace the shadow side of my character so I denied it.
 Then on instagram I saw this post and was curious.
 Its so spot on for where my heart and mind are at right now.
 Being a Libra, I never want to give offense to anyone.
 But it just dawned on me that sometimes people need to be offended by me.
 Sometimes I am their wake up call.
 And many times my mere presence is offensive to someone.
 Thats kinda cool.
 Thanks for this lesson.